MRJOHN5ON/learning_playwright/README.md

 - Locates headers and confirms text
 - Form submission and validation tests (THIS SCRIPT WAS MADE WITH THE HELP OF AN AI ASSISTANT)

 ## Prerequisites

 Before running the tests, ensure you have the following installed:

 - [Node.js](https://nodejs.org/) (version 14 or higher)
 - [Playwright](https://playwright.dev/docs/intro)

+## Notes
+- Test files with CURSOR written in the title were made using cursor.sh AI assistant.
+- This was done as a learning experience, and experimentation to refactor code.